 Cinnamon – 2 inch stick – 2

 HOW TO MAKE BIRYANI MASALA POWDER AT HOME

-- Clean and slice onions.
-Dry them in sun for 2 -3 days until they are completely dried.
+- Clean and slice the onions.
+Dry them in the sun for 2 -3 days until they are completely dry.
 Do the same for garlic cloves as well.

-- Dry roast all ingredients either separately or altogether in low flame.
-Allow it cool for sometimes and then powder it in a blender.
+- Dry roast all ingredients either separately or altogether at low flame.
+Allow it to cool for sometimes and then powder it in a blender.

 - Before storing it in the container, add a layer of some rice grains to absorb the moisture.

-- The above given quantity last for 4 months for 2 persons.
+- The above given quantities last for 4 months for 2 people.